• Channa dal – 2 cups

 • Coriander leaves – a small bunch

-- Soak channa dal for 8-10 hours and grind it coarsely.
+- Soak channa dal for 8 to 10 hours and grind it coarsely.

-- Add a little salt, make small vadas (don’t bother about the shape of the vadas) and keep aside.
+- Add little salt, make small vadas and keep aside.

-- In a broad saucepan, add a little oil, then add the cardamom and bay leaves.
+- Next, in a broad saucepan, add a little oil, then add the cardamom and bay leaves.

-- Add the onions (cut lengthwise), fry till they are brown and add the green chillies, slit lengthwise.
+- Add the onions (cut lengthwise) and fry till it is brown and add the green chillies slit lengthwise.

 - Now add ginger-garlic paste and fry till the raw smell goes.

-- Add the chopped tomato and red chilli powder, fry for 2 minutes and close the lid for a few minutes till the tomato is cooked.
+- Close the lid for a few minutes till the tomatoes are cooked.

-- Now add 4-5 cups of water and let it boil.
-When the water starts boiling, add the chopped mint leaves and coriander leaves.
+- While the water starts boiling add the chopped mint leaves and coriander leaves.

-- Take the vadas, mash them roughly with your hand (do not add whole) and add to the boiling water.
+- Take the vadas, smash roughly with your hand and add it to the boiling water.

-- Finally, add the fennel seeds which should be ground coarsely.
+- Finally add the fennel seeds, which should also be ground coarsely.

 - Add salt and remove from fire.